 When the campaign is launched, Blueshift holds out customers in the campaign control group in addition to the users in the global control group from receiving messages.
 You can update the holdout percentage after launching the campaign.
 However, any percentage change would only impact new users who are eligible for the campaign.
 It wouldn't change the treatment for users who re-qualify for the journey.
 So for example, a user who was previously in the control group, will continue to be in the control group and a user who was previously in the test group will continue to be in the test group when they re-qualify for the campaign journey, even if the holdout percentages have changed.

-You can specify the customers who should be a part of the control group at the time of specifying the settings of the campaign.
+You can specify the customers who should be a part of the control group at the time of specifying the settings for the campaign from the Properties tab.

 Here are the settings that you can use to holdout your customers from receiving messages of a campaign: